Simple API Integration

 await self.consider_pool_expansion()

-elif pool_stats['idle_connections'] > pool_stats['size'] * 0.7:
+elif pool_stats['idle_connections'] > pool_stats['measurement'] * 0.7:

 await self.consider_pool_contraction()